ncn-foreigners/NMAR/articles/exptilt_theory.md

 fit the conditional density on respondents, approximate the missing-data expectation by a finite sum over observed $y$ values, and solve the resulting estimating equations for the missingness-model parameters.

-If you would like, I can produce a minimal worked numeric example (R code) that builds the matrices and demonstrates the matrix multiplications used here — implemented as small, readable functions for teaching purposes — and place it in this vignette as an optional appendix.